RafaelFino/Data2Parquet-go/README.md

 - **RedisTimeout**: RedisTimeout configuration tag, describe the timeout of the Redis server, its an optional field.
 The default value is empty, in this case, `0` will be the value (Redis defaults).
 - **S3BucketName**: S3BucketName configuration tag, describe the bucket name in S3, its an optional field.
 The default value is empty but need to be set if you use `aws-s3` as a writer.
 - **S3Region**: S3Region configuration tag, describe the region of the S3 server, its an optional field.
 The default value is empty but need to be set if you use `aws-s3` as a writer.
-- **S3RoleName**: S3RoleName configuration tag, describe the role name of the S3 server, its an optional field.
+- **S3RoleARN**: S3RoleARN configuration tag, describe the role name of the S3 server, its an optional field.
 The default value is empty but need to be set if you use `aws-s3` as a writer.
 - **S3STSEndpoint**: S3STSEndpoint configuration tag, describe the endpoint of the STS server, its an optional field.
 The default value is empty but need to be set if you use `aws-s3` as a writer.
 - **S3Endpoint**: S3Endpoint configuration tag, describe the endpoint of the S3 server, its an optional field.
-The default value is empty but need to be set if you use `aws-s3` as a writer.
-- **S3Account**: S3Account configuration tag, describe the account of the S3 server, its an optional field.
 The default value is empty but need to be set if you use `aws-s3` as a writer.
 - **TryAutoRecover**: TryAutoRecover configuration tag, describe the auto recover mode, its an optional field.
 The default value is `false`.
 If set to `true` the system will try to recover the data that failed to write after flash, using recovery cache.
 - **WriterCompressionType**: WriterCompressionType configuration tag, describe the compression type of the writer, its an optional field.
 The default and recommended value is `snappy`.
 This fields accepte two values, `snappy`, `gzip` or `none`.
 - **WriterFilePath**: WriterFilePath configuration tag, describe the file path of the writer, its an optional field.
 The default value is `./out`.